 When I was working on my card H is for Harvest, I really wanted a Nestabilities long rectangle set.
 I only have the standard, large rectangle set so I set out to see if I could somehow repurpose it into a long rectangle.
 It only took me a couple of tries and I think it worked like a champ.
 I’ll be doing this again and again until I actually do have the long rectangle set.
 After I used this technique, I thought there might be a few others who would like to try it.
 I made another long rectangle and took a lot of pictures so y’all could see for yourselves.
 Remember, you can zoom in on all the pics by clicking on them.

 This is the rectangle set I have.
 For this tutorial, I’ll be using the second smallest rectangle (it measures approx. 2″ h x 1.5″ w).
 The card stock I’m using is ivory and I cut it to measure about 3.5″ L x 2″ h.
 It’s probably important to note that I use an original Sizzix machine with one white cutting plate and the magnetic adapter.
 I also have a clear acrylic cutting plate that I place over the die when I cut.
 If you’re using a different machine, you may have to adjust how you do this.
+This also works perfectly using a Big Shot…simply have the edge of your top cutting plate back from the left edge of the die.
+It won’t cut where the plate isn’t.

 3. Remove the die, carefully place the embossing mat under it and emboss as usual, remembering to not emboss the last center 1/2″.